AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 Format: `assign a/ASSIGNMENT_NAME c/CLASS`

 * Assigns assignment, `ASSIGNMENT_NAME`, to every student in class, `CLASS`.
-* Students who already have the assignment are skipped.
+* Students who currently have the assignment are skipped.

 Examples:
-* `assign a/Homework c/Class 1-A` assigns `Homework` to all students in `Class 1-A`, skipping any student who already has it.
+* `assign a/Homework c/Class 1-A` assigns `Homework` to all students in `Class 1-A`, skipping any student who currently has it.
-* `assign a/Tutorial 1 c/Tutorial Group 2` assigns `Tutorial 1` to all students in `Tutorial Group 2`, skipping any student who already has it.
+* `assign a/Tutorial 1 c/Tutorial Group 2` assigns `Tutorial 1` to all students in `Tutorial Group 2`, skipping any student who currently has it.

 ### Unassigning an assignment from a student : `unassign`